mhs-sd-wednesday-rust-team/projects/shell/README.md

 ### Usage

 Once the shell is running, you can execute standard Unix commands.
-For a list of available commands and options, type help within the shell.

 ## Contributing